 What is Universal Credit?

 Universal Credit is a new working age benefit introduced by the Government to help with your living costs.
-It is available to those on low income, out of work, unable to work due to illness, disability or childcare commitments and those caring for disabled people.
+It is available to those who are on low income because they are, out of work, work part-time or are not working due to illness, disability or caring commitments.

-Universal Credit has previously only been applied to a small number of people meeting certain criteria, but the full service is now being rolled out more widely across Malvern Hills District from September 2018.
+Universal Credit has previously only been applied to a small number of people meeting certain criteria, but the full service is now being rolled out more widely across Malvern Hills District from 12 September 2018.
+As Universal Credit is introduced by Jobcentre rather than local authority area, this will affect different areas at different times.
+For some parts of Malvern Hills District the full Universal Credit service will not be introduced until October or November.
+You can find out when Universal Credit will arrive in your area by clicking here and entering your postcode.

 Universal Credit replaces six existing benefits: